Realtime Services API

 Introduction

-When there is any activity in Dashly (for example, a new message in a conversation, a user begins new conversation, commission of a certain event, etc.), we send a notification about this (message) into the real-time services.
-Those messages can be numerous, so they are grouped into channels.
+When some activity occurs in Dashly (for example, a new message in a dialog, the start of a new dialog by a user, the execution of a certain event, etc.), we send a notification (message) about it.
+There can be quite a lot of such messages.
+In order to be able to receive only the necessary messages, they are grouped into channels.

 Connection